simaoma/IES_SolarPanelsManagement/README.md

 ## **HOW TO RUN**

+To start the Docker container do in a terminal:

+`docker pull mysql`

+`docker run --name solar_panels -e MYSQL_ROOT_PASSWORD=simao2002 -d mysql:latest`

+Before start Maven Spring-boot, in the demo/src/resources package change the application.properties password to your own root mysql root password.

+`spring.datasource.password={{YOUR PASSWORD}}`

+To start Maven Spring-boot do in a terminal at the demo package:

+`mvn spring-boot:run`

-To start frontend do in a terminal at the frontend package:
+To start Frontend do in a terminal at the frontend package:

 `npm start`